kxfan2002/SophiaVL-R1/README.md

 bash scripts/train_scripts/thinking_reward_model.sh
 ```

-This script starts the Thinking Reward Model and exposes it in the OpenAI API format.
+This script launches our trained Thinking Reward Model and exposes it in the OpenAI API format.
+If you want to train your own reward model, you may refer to this issue: https://github.com/kxfan2002/SophiaVL-R1/issues/7

 Next, set the following environment variables in `scripts/train_scripts/run_train.sh` so that the training script can access the reward model: